Plan-T42/HoloCrane-V1_setup-with-twinbase-and-NextMind/README.md

 - Download the asset package [here](https://nextmind-sdk.s3-eu-west-1.amazonaws.com/unity/NextMindSDK.unitypackage).
 - Drag & drop NextMindSDK.unitypackage in the project view of Unity.
-- Or go to Assets / Import Package / Custom package..., then find NextMindSDK.unitypackage using the file picker
+- Or go to Assets / Import Package / Custom package..., then find NextMindSDK.unitypackage using the file picker.

 ## Run the demo